Perturbation of eigenvalues of the Klein-Gordon operators: Applications

 that is, we have mass-term harmonic oscillator combined with the homogeneous electric field.
-In the forthcoming paper the second author has calculated the eigenvalues of the corresponding Klein-Gordon operator for the $n$-dimensional case.
-In our notation they read
+The eigenvalues of the corresponding Klein-Gordon operator for the $n$-dimensional case can be computed exactly.
+They are

 Here to each eigenvector there correspond two different eigenvalues but the formulae \eqref{linearisation} give two different eigenvectors of \(H\), moreover, as we know from Theorem \ref{spectrality}, all those eigenvectors {\em form a Riesz basis} of the Hilbert space \(\mathcal{X}\oplus \mathcal{X}\).
-In any case our bound \(\|VU^{-1}\| < 1\) is shown to be sharp because at
+In any case our bound \(\|VU^{-1}\| < \alpha\) is shown to be sharp because at

 all eigenvalues tend to zero and in the same time they fill up the whole real axis whereas the eigenfunctions become flat and shift to infinity.